dennisvang/tufup/README.md

 So, how can we make sure our update-cycle is secure?
 This is where things get quite complicated.

-That's why the `tufup` package is built on top of [python-tuf][1], which is the reference implementation for [TUF][2] (The Update Framework).
+Luckily, [python-tuf][1], the reference implementation for [TUF][2] (The Update Framework) takes care of this complexity.
 If used properly, TUF ensures a high level of security for your update system.

+That's why the `tufup` package is built on top of `python-tuf`.

-It is advisable to read the [TUF documentation][11] before proceeding.
+It is highly advisable to read the [TUF documentation][11] before proceeding.

 ## Quickstart